bmuller/quotwit/README.md

 ## Usage
 First, install [Leiningen](http://leiningen.org/).

-Then, in the project folder, run:
+Next, clone this repo, and cd into the project folder.
+Then run:

 ```shell
 $> lein run "A Quotation" "Author" "Description" filename.jpg